-Privilege Manager™ for Unix, a powerful member of the Privileged Access Suite for Unix, enhances your access control through detailed, policy-based delegation of privileges of the UNIX root account.
+Privilege Manager™ for Unix enhances your access control through detailed, policy-based delegation of privileges of the UNIX root account.
 This enables organizations to benefit from least-privilege access, keystroke logging and enhanced individual accountability for UNIX root account activity.
 Plus, its centralized management and reporting capabilities ensure you meet even the most stringent compliance requirements.

 Role-based Root and Administrative Account Delegation:

 Privilege Manager for Unix enables you to delegate root-account administrative privileges based on individual roles and rights without revealing the root account credentials.
 Plus, with Privilege Manager you can easily handle third-party applications management, including Oracle and SAP.